 The second section in your written content strategy should list which content distribution channels your nonprofit uses and how many subscribers and followers your nonprofit has for each.
 Email, social media, and text messaging are the top-performing distribution channels for nonprofits:

-1. Facebook has 3 billion monthly active users of which 66% access the site daily and spend an average of 40 minutes per day on the platform.
+- Facebook has 3 billion monthly active users, of which 65% access the site daily and spend an average of 40 minutes per day on the platform.
 Without a doubt, your donors and supporters use Facebook on a regular basis.
-Also, Facebook Fundraising Tools have the ability to raise significant revenue provided your nonprofit utilizes Facebook Ads, promotes Fundraisers to your followers, and has as system in place to thank your fundraisers and donors.
+Also, Facebook Fundraising Tools have the ability to raise significant revenue provided your nonprofit utilizes Facebook Ads, promotes Fundraisers to your followers, and has a system in place to thank your fundraisers and donors.
 To learn how to effectively use Facebook for fundraising, read 10 Facebook Best Practices for Nonprofits.

-2. LinkedIn has 1 billion members and is expected to continue growth in 2024.
-Launched in 2003, LinkedIn has been slow to capture the attention of nonprofits, but that has changed over the last 24 months.
+- LinkedIn has 1 billion members and is expected to continue growing in 2026.
+Launched in 2003, LinkedIn has been slow to capture the attention of nonprofits, but that has changed over the last 36 months.
 LinkedIn pages have seen a surge in activity and nonprofit staff are actively using their personal profiles to promote their nonprofit and grow their personal brand.
 Read 10 LinkedIn Best Practices for Nonprofits to ensure that you are current with the latest tools available to nonprofits and individuals.

-3. Instagram has 2.4 billion monthly active users of which 25% access the site daily and spend an average of 30 minutes per day on the platform.
+- Instagram has 3 billion monthly active users, of which 25% access the site daily and spend an average of 30 minutes per day on the platform.
 Instagram Fundraising Tools have yet to reach their potential which means there’s still time to be an early adopter.
 Read 10 Instagram Best Practices for Nonprofits for the most current tips about how to use Instagram effectively as a nonprofit.

-4. Threads is the fastest-growing social media platform ever.
-It reached 100 million users in only four days and 6 hours and currently has 160 million users.
-Growth was exponential in the first month of its existence, then slowed dramatically, but nonprofits are now taking a second look.
-Threads is the platform to watch in 2024.
+- Threads is the fastest-growing social media platform ever.
+It reached 100 million users in only four days and 6 hours, and currently has 160 million users.
+Growth was exponential in the first month of its existence, then it slowed dramatically, but it is now experiencing slow and steady growth and recently surpassed X in monthly active users.
+Threads is the platform to watch in 2026.

-YouTube, TikTok, Snapchat, and Reddit are not designed to drive website traffic, so traditional online fundraising strategy i.e., sending a followers to a donation page, doesn’t work without purchasing advertising.
-And X?
-The data is not good.
-The company made the mistake years before the Elon Musk takeover to not prioritize nonprofits and the new X doesn’t seem to understand the online power of the nonprofit sector either.
+YouTube, TikTok, Snapchat, and Reddit are not designed to drive website traffic, so traditional online fundraising strategy, i.e., sending followers to a donation page, doesn’t work without purchasing advertising.

-Finally, to be successful on social media, nonprofits need to fund a budget for social media advertising.
+To be successful on social media, nonprofits need to fund a budget for social media advertising.
 This is a hard truth that 47% of nonprofits have yet to accept, according to the Nonprofit Tech for Good Report.
-Organic reach on social media ranges from 1-4%.
-If you do not have a line item for social ads in your Content Marketing Budget [download template] to increase the reach of your content, there’s a good chance your social media campaigns have a low-to-no return on investment.
+Organic reach on social media ranges from 1-4%, and you do not have a line item for social media ads in your Content Marketing Budget [download template] to increase the reach of your content, there’s a good chance your social media campaigns have a low-to-no return on investment.

 Text messaging has an incredibly high open rate of about 99%, compared to the average email open rate, which is closer to 30% – yet few nonprofit utilize text messaging in their digital marketing and fundraising strategy.

 Text messaging is ideal for urgent fundraising appeals and calls-to-action, but also for relationship building.
-Your nonprofit can send links to your website in text messages, behind-the-scenes photos (MMS), thank you messages, and even voice memos.
+Your nonprofit can send links to your website in text messages, behind-the-scenes photos (MMS), thank you messages, and a variety of Rich Communication Services (RCS).

 3) Develop 3-5 content topics.